Salmon Futures Project

 Tilling Wild Waters

-Advanced Understanding & Research
+Advanced Understanding & Research of Enhancement

-Development of Critical Knowledge & Information Sharing
+Development of Knowledge & Information Sharing

 In collaboration with Indigenous groups, hatchery practitioners, government agencies, and researchers, this project provides an opportunity to address knowledge gaps in policy coordination and support peer-to-peer learning for hatchery and stocking use.

-Enriched Public Discourse & Enhanced Policy
+Enriched Public Discourse & Enhanced Policy Input

 Project outputs will work to increase public awareness and knowledge of current practices of salmon hatchery and stocking programs in the Maritimes.
 Human dimensions data will be used to develop key policy recommendations to inform decision-making for future wild Atlantic salmon stocking.